PranavVyas/portfolio/README.md

 - **Location**: Grasim Cellulosic Division, Vilayat, Gujarat
 - **Company**: Grasim Industries Pvt Ltd (Aditya Birla Group)

-- Data analysis from Unit Technical Cell side to do RCAs for major problems happening in departments.
-Acted as SPOC for CTC regarding Plant 2 data.
+- Analyzed unit-level operational data and performed root cause analysis (RCA) to identify and address key issues in 3 departments to increase profit.
-- Data analysed from CCTV observations, shared weekly insights to stockholders for generating recommendations and action plans
+- Managed a database of 200+ recommendations, driving a 40% improvement in compliance and incident rates.
-- Managed database for incidents statistics having 50+ incidents and 200+ recommendations.
-Presented monthly status update PPTs to Business IISC and Unit IISC.
+- Extraction, Transformation and Compilation of daily and monthly ratios data by using ASPEN, LIMS & SAP to monitor consumption patterns and 30+ KPIs to support data-driven decisions.
-- Made daily and monthly reports for sharing with stockholders across P&F Businesses to monitor major consumptions
+- Acted as SPOC for Capex of FY 25 & FY 26 by managing 280+ schemes totaling ₹ 315 crore+ to align financial resources with organization growth.
-- Managed 50+ WBSs’ budgeting, total valued at 173 Cr+.
-Allocated budget to 50+ projects
+- Successfully completed 8 projects as project coordinator across 2 units having Capex of ₹ 23 Cr.
-- Successfully completed special projects as project coordinator across Vilayat & Nagda.
+- Created Power BI dashboards to monitor CCTV observations reducing reporting time by 2 hours weekly.

 **(2) Graduate Engineer Trainee**